swaptacular/swpt_stomp/README.md

    mount in the container.
 To create and maintain such a database, you can use these [scripts].

-3. A server SSL certificate, and its corresponding private key.
+3. A server SSL certificate, and its corresponding private key must be available.
 Those will be used by both the client and the server, to authenticate before peer nodes.
 You can use the same [scripts] to generate the server certificate and the private key.

 Configuration